mhantsch/maxtend/documentation/documentation.md

 | **`+T+`** | background timer task started |
 | **`-T-`** | background timer task stopped |

-***Note:*** Due to a bug in the current UHK firmware (as of Oct 2024), always make sure you turn HRM off (= ensure you are not in *hrm-auto* mode) before reloading the UHK config from Agent.
-With the timer task actively running while the configuration is reloaded, some memory corruption in the UHK may cause it to throw error messages and become unresponsive.
-If that happens, you need to unplug/replug your UHK.
-The easiest way to avoid this is to hit `fn`+`3` (to turn off HRMs) before saving the configuration in Agent.
+***Note:*** Due to a bug in the current UHK firmware (as of Oct 2024), always make sure you turn HRM off (= ensure you are not in *hrm-auto* mode) before saving the UHK config in Agent.
+If the configuration gets reloaded into the UHK while the timer task (in *hrm-auto* mode) is actively running, some memory corruption in the firmware can cause the UHK to throw error messages and become unresponsive.
+If that happens, you need to unplug/replug your UHK 60, or reboot your UHK 80 (using the reboot buttons on the bottom, or executing the `reboot` macro command).
+The easiest way to avoid this is to hit `fn`+`3` (turn off HRMs) before saving the configuration in Agent.

 #### Kanata